nonplayer/hammercrawl/hc_world_bible.md

 ### The Great Yellow Canary (Good)

 Clerics of the **Great Yellow Canary** are best known for the giant yellow-feathered bird suits they wear over their armor.
 Canary Clerics wander the lands, bringing education to children and warring against corporate product placement in dungeons far and wide.
 The highest-level clerics of the order often ride invisible elephants into battle against the enemies of education.

+### Heedron, God of Randomized Chaos (Chaos)

+Heedron is the omni-faced randomizer of the universe, great equalizer of the times, Jester at the Gates of Certainty.

+Heedron's arrival in this dimension firmly marks the end of "ancient" times, and the beginning of the current Crawling Era.
+Following the appearance of Heedron in the great cosmology, New Gods of Sudden Whim began to ascend, resulting in the increasingly-diminished reverance of the older pre-Heedron deities.

 ### John, the Really Cool Dude that Everyone Likes (Good)